vantage-sh/docs.vantage.sh/docs/connecting_open_ai.md

 ![OpenAI Secret Key Step](/img/open-ai-secret-key.png)

-Give it a name like "Vantage Integration."
-By default, all OpenAI API keys have both read and write access, but we will never write to any endpoints using your API key.
-We will only read from the Usage endpoint.
+Give it a name like "Vantage Integration".
+By default, all OpenAI API keys have both read and write access primarily because OpenAI hasn't yet launched more fine-grained permissions related to granting read versus write functionality.
+Despite this OpenAI platform restriction, Vantage will never attempt to write to any endpoints using your API key.
+Vantage will only read from the "Usage" endpoint.

 ![OpenAI Secret Key Name Step](/img/open-ai-secret-key-name.png)